azu/presentation-annotator/src/js/store/README.md

 # store

-store is an part of presenter.
+**State* store is an part of presenter.
+It is known as ViewModel.

-store is not
+store is not permanent storage.